1. Always use a unique API key for each team member on your account.

 There are a variety of products available for safely managing secret API keys.
 These tools allow you to control access to your keys and improve your overall data security.
 In the event of a data breach to your application, your key(s) would not be compromised, as they would be encrypted and managed in a completely separate location.

 For teams deploying their applications into production, we recommend you consider one of these services.

-5. Monitor your token usage and rotate your keys when needed
+6. Monitor your account usage and rotate your keys when needed

 A compromised API key allows a person to gain access to your account quota, without your consent.
 This can result in data loss, unexpected charges, a depletion of your monthly quota, and interruption in your API access.